Home > Analyses > Consumer Cyclical > Williams-Sonoma, Inc.

 - intense specialty retail competition

-- economic downturns impacting discretionary spending
+- economic sensitivity of consumer discretionary spending

 Stock Price Action Analysis